-World is moving toward subscription economy.
+The world is moving toward a subscription economy.
 Most of us are already using platforms such as Netflix, Dropbox or Spotify.
 But did you know that thanks to subscription-based services you can also develop your business?

-Subscribing to video-on-demand (Netflix) or for new video games every month (PlayStation Plus) or music streaming (Spotify) is already a common thing in both US and Europe.
+Subscribing to video-on-demand (Netflix) or for new video games every month (PlayStation Plus) or music streaming (Spotify) is already a common thing in both the U.S. and Europe.

 Recent surveys show that in some EU countries, like Netherlands, France, the U.K. and Germany, as much as 30 percent of consumers have more than 5 different subscriptions.

 This is mostly medical and educational services, but also insurance, and access to some computer programs.
 And this shouldn’t be a surprise.
 Subscriptions are relatively cheap, simple, and convenient.
 Also, they can be cancelled at any time you want.
 No annual obligations, no penalty for early breach of contract.

 New car on a subscription model

 But subscriptions as a payment model is not just something invented to listen to some 80s’ hits on Spotify or for watching ‘Stranger Things 3’ on Netflix.